-29) Include a schedule for review of the regulation including:A. The date by which the agency must receive public comments: 07/15/14 B. The date or dates on which public meetings or hearings will be held: N/A C. The expected date of promulgation of the proposed regulation as a final-form regulation: 10/15/14 D. The expected effective date of the final-form regulation: 10/15/14 E. The date by which compliance with the final-form regulation will be required: 10/15/14 F. The date by which required permits, licenses or other approvals must be obtained: N/A 30) Describe the plan developed for evaluating the continuing effectiven nplementation. ess of the regulations after its regulations contained in Chapter 71 periodically to ensure that the minimum standards are consistent with current treatment and testing requirements and continually monitor their effectiveness.
+(29) Include a schedule for review of the regulation including:

+A. The date by which the agency must receive public comments:

+B. The date or dates on which public meetings or hearings will be held: N/A C. The expected date of promulgation of the proposed regulation as a final-form regulation: 1/15/16 D. The expected effective date of the final-form regulation: 1/15/16 E. The date by which compliance with the final-form regulation will be required: 1/15/16 F. The date by which required permits, licenses or other approvals must be obtained: N/A

+(30) Describe the plan developed for evaluating the continuing effectiveness of the regulations after its implementation.

+PennDOT's Medical Advisory Board meets semiannually and will review and discuss the medical regulations contained in Chapter 71 periodically to ensure that the minimum standards are consistent with current treatment and testing requirements and continually monitor their effectiveness.